Asterinos1/Systems-n-Services-Security/assignment05/README.txt

 Regarding the theoretical questions on retransmissions for TCP/UDP packets:

-We can only if an incoming packet is a retransmission only for the TCP packets (as shown in the code of the tool).
+We can only tell if an incoming packet is a retransmission only for the TCP packets (as shown in the code of the tool).
 This is done because of the nature of the protocol (TCP) we can compare the sequence numbers of the packets and when we find an already sent sequence, we consider it a retransmission.
 However in UDP protocol we are very limited as there are no sequence numbers or any other information regarding the packet that can be utilized to check for retransmissions.